Partnerships

 • State and regional government and non-governmental bodies on public outreach and policy guidance.

-We are actively looking to also work with small farmers who are practicing soil-building agriculture, and forest products industries to better understand the impact of worms in these important settings as well.
+We are also looking for small farmers who are practicing soil-building agriculture, and forest products industries to better understand the impact of worms in these important settings as well.

 Partnership and collaboration can also mean supporting us through donation.
 It’s unavoidable that research requires funding.
-We simply cannot do this without financial support.
-Every single dollar truly helps us, and we are profoundly grateful.
+Every dollar helps.

-When we are actively recruiting for a new participatory science study, we will post in our Updates page.
-If you don’t see any active projects for your concern or geographical location, but you would like to collaborate, please reach out.
-We want to hear from you!”
+When we are actively recruiting for a new participatory science study for individuals, we will post in our Updates page.

 Our Partners